-PAC is mounted on the tailgate, near the opening handle.
+PAC is mounted on the rear of the trunk lid, near the opening handle.

 The camera has built-in electronics that help reduce the "fish-eye" effect so that the image shown on the screen is as natural as possible.
 This may cause some objects on the screen to "lean," which is normal.